 "Zoom and enhance," sad Greg glumly.

 "Oh, I do say, Jimmy, we've gotten into quite a pickle!" said one of the Brasses, straightening his bowtie.
 The other Brass, the one behind the wheel, glared at him.
-His hand is gripped the bowtie'd Brass's collar.
+The very American Brass' hand snapped out gripped the bowtie'd Brass's collar to emphasize the imminent threat.

-"We wouldn't be in a 'pickle', Willoughby, if you'd just stayed in the car like I told you," snapped Jim Brass, peeling out of the parking lot while the Mafia members fired on the car.
-He might have been driving one-handed, but Jim Brass was an old hand at getting in and out of law-related scrapes.
+"We wouldn't be in a 'pickle', Willoughby, if you'd just stayed in the car like I told you," snapped Jim Brass, shoving Willoughby roughly and peeling out of the parking lot while the Mafia members fired on the car.
+He might have been driving one-handed, but Jim Brass was an old hand at getting in and out of the traditional Las Vegas mafia shoot-outs, at least until ratings were low.

 "They simply said they wanted to say hello to the good Mr. Brass and I'm afraid you're not the only one who can lay claim to that title, chum," said Willoughby Brass, of Sussex England.
 He disentangled Jim's deathgrip from his prim suit, dusting it with one hand like it had American germs.